Moongazing/ElasticSearch/README.md

 Configuration Management

-C# 10 and .NET 6/7

 Prerequisites

 ElasticSearch Instance: Ensure ElasticSearch is running locally or on a server accessible by the application.

-.NET SDK: Install .NET SDK 6 or later.
+.NET SDK: Install .NET SDK 9 or later.

 appsettings.json Configuration: